niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: home directory (appraoch 1) and lecture1 directpry (appraoch 2)

-Explanation: I have tries two appraoched with having a file as a parameter.
+Explanation: I have tried two appraoches with having a file as an argument.
 I first tries the sisngle testCd file which has no addition content to it, and the output for that is just the file name.
-I have also used the README file in the lecture1 directory as a parameter and the command once again just listed lecture1/README, as there is not further classified conent within a singular file.
+I have also used the README file in the lecture1 directory as a parameter and the command once again just listed lecture1/README, as there is no further classified content within a singular file.

 Error or No Error: It is not an error.